-Without a doubt, cloud services have saved us a lot of time and effort.
-We can back up essential files on the cloud and access them whenever we want.
+Cloud services have saved us time and effort.
+We can back up essential files online and access them whenever we want.
 However, backing up the full operating system is typically not possible with cloud services such as Gdrive, OneDrive, etc.

 Furthermore, an operating system with a large number of apps can be larger than 100GB in size.
 How about a Linux server?
 A production server regularly stores, updates, moves and deletes files.